 - Ronald D. Klataske; M.S., 1968 – Executive Director of Audubon of Kansas.

 - John P. Lortie; B.S., 1980 – President Woodlot Alternatives.

-- Stephen K. Pelletier; B.S., 1980 – Research Wildlife Biologist, Ministry of Forest Research B.C.
+- Steven K. Pelletier; B.S., 1980 – Principal Wildlife Biologist/Forester; Vice-President, Woodlot Alternatives

 - Midori Saeki; M.S., 1991 – National-level research and management biologist working with landscape conservation of mammals in Japan.